Ernest Bio Bogore About

 The keywords that actually matter for a startup are the ones that indicate someone is close to making a decision.
 These fall into a few predictable patterns.

 The first pattern is "best" keywords.
-When someone searches "best project management software for small teams" or "best CRM for startups," they're actively shopping.
+When someone searches "best app to learn Spanish" or "best AI language tutor for adults," they're actively shopping.
 They've already decided they need something; now they're figuring out which something to buy.
 These searchers are the most valuable you can find.

 The second pattern is "alternatives" keywords.
-Someone searching "Notion alternatives" or "Salesforce alternatives" has already tried one solution and found it lacking.
+Someone searching "Duolingo alternatives" or "Babbel alternatives" has already tried one solution and found it lacking.
 They're motivated to switch, which means they're motivated to pay.
 Even better, you know exactly what objections to address because their current tool is implied by their search.

 The third pattern is comparison keywords.
-"Asana vs Monday" or "Webflow vs Framer" indicates someone in the final stages of a purchase decision, trying to choose between two specific options.
+"Duolingo vs Babbel" or "Rosetta Stone vs Pimsleur" indicates someone in the final stages of a purchase decision, trying to choose between two specific options.
 If you can insert yourself into that comparison, you're reaching people at the exact moment they're ready to decide.

 The fourth pattern is jobs-to-be-done keywords.
-These are how-to searches that describe a specific task someone is trying to accomplish: "how to send cold emails without getting marked as spam" or "how to set up continuous deployment for a React app."
+These are how-to searches that describe a specific task someone is trying to accomplish: "how to learn Spanish fast" or "how to practice speaking French without a tutor."
 The searcher has a problem and is looking for a solution.
 If your product solves that problem, you can present it naturally within the context of helping them.

 The trick to finding these keywords is to start with free tools and expand from there.